 The friendly chicken cage, on the other hand, increased their egg production by 160%.
 They were more passive and they worked well together.

 The results of the experiment are interesting because they show that promoting competition may not be the optimal way to increase work productivity.

-For the past 50 years, we’ve run most organisations along with the super-chicken model, assuming that picking the superstars – the brightest and most knowledgeable people – and giving them all the resources and the power is the key to achieving success.
+For the past 50 years, we’ve run most organizations along with the super-chicken model, assuming that picking the superstars – the brightest and most knowledgeable people – and giving them all the resources and the power is the key to achieving success.
 The result has been just the same as in William Muir’s experiment: aggression, dysfunction and waste.

 The super-chickens are talented, but they also get ahead at the expense of their coworkers by taking credit and suppressing others.